 With the visitor centre located 5,242-feet high, you can already see the panoramic views of the Olympic Mountains, the mountain range made of basalts and sedimentary rocks.

-One of the most popular beaches in Washington, Ruby Beach is known for its ruby-like sand and large sea stacks (rock islands).
+One of the most popular beaches in Washington, Ruby Beach in the Olympic National Park is known for its ruby-like sand and large sea stacks (rock islands).

 To get to the beach, you need to do a short hike from the parking lot.